jhnh198/simple-word-frequency-counter/README.md

-Word counter that uses tiny segmenter to tokenize japanese script DeepL is also implemented but does not do a good job of translating words due to context
+Word counter that uses tiny segmenter to tokenize japanese script.

+DeepL is also implemented but does not do a good job of translating words due to context
 - Save words, frequency and translation to text file
 - Enter translation manually for practice